remoteportal/slowly_moving_widgets_field/README.md

 If collisionAmount is non-null then widgets will bounce when they hit each other (collision detection).
 But, this is buggy (see below).

-Returns a Stack() where the magic happens! (homage to "Wayne's World")
+Returns a Stack() object.
+This is where the magic happens! (homage to "Wayne's World")

 # Example